YeLwinOo-Steve/pretty_animated_text/README.md

 An animation UI plugin that provides you with gorgeous and customizable animated text widgets so that you can use them effortlessly in your project.

+Physics-based animations are utilized for text animations, providing a smooth and delightful experience.

+> This project heavily inspires on [jasudev's AnimateText for SwiftUI package](https://github.com/jasudev/AnimateText)

 ## <img src="assets/Spider Web.webp" width="36px">  Preview Website

 Link: https://pretty-animated-text.vercel.app